The resummation model in FLAMINGO: precisely predicting matter power suppression from observed halo baryon fractions: Summary

-Conceptually, the model takes observed halo masses and baryon fractions within one or more spherical overdensity radii $R_\Delta$, translates these into retained mass fractions $\fret\equiv M_{\mathrm{hydro},i,\Delta}/M_{\mathrm{DMO},i,\Delta}$ for different halo mass bins $i$ through the mass-independent, feedback-independent $f_\mathrm{ret}-f_\mathrm{bc}$ relation presented in \S\ref{subsec:modelmassloss}, and uses these to rescale DMO halo-matter cross spectra to account for the mass lost due to baryonic feedback.
+Conceptually, the model takes observed halo masses and baryon fractions within one or more spherical overdensity radii $R_\Delta$, translates these into retained mass fractions $\fret\equiv M_{\mathrm{hydro},i,\Delta}/M_{\mathrm{DMO},i,\Delta}$ for different halo mass bins $i$ through the seemingly mass-independent and feedback-independent $f_\mathrm{ret}-f_\mathrm{bc}$ relation presented in \S\ref{subsec:modelmassloss}, and uses these to rescale DMO halo-matter cross spectra to account for the mass lost due to baryonic feedback.
 The mass removed from haloes is assumed to cluster similarly to matter already outside haloes, allowing us to rescale the DMO non-resolved-halo cross spectrum as well.
 All these cross spectra are then \emph{resummed} to obtain a new matter power spectrum including baryons.
-Extensions to larger or smaller scales are straightforward (see \S\ref{subsec:modelannulus}-\ref{subsec:r2500c_stars}), and allow for $\sim 1\%$ precision up to $\ksc{\approx}{25}$ given stellar and gas fractions within the inner halo.
-The steps of the model are summarised in \S\ref{subsec:model_summary}, and a Python package called \texttt{resummation} will be made available upon acceptance of this work for publication.
+Extensions to larger or smaller scales are straightforward (see \S\ref{subsec:modelannulus}-\ref{subsec:r2500c_stars}), and allow for $\sim 1\%$ accuracy up to $\ksc{\approx}{25}$ given stellar and gas fractions within the inner halo.
+The steps of the model are summarised in \S\ref{subsec:model_summary}, and a Python package called \texttt{resummation} is made publicly available.
 For a given \flamingo cosmology, the model maps halo baryon fractions to power suppression predictions in $<1\,\mathrm{ms}$, allowing for fast iterations to marginalise over the uncertainties of observed baryon fractions of each mass bin independently.

 We have quantified the contributions to the suppression signal of haloes of different masses (\S\ref{subsec:barfrac_response}), explaining and confirming the findings of e.g.\ \citet{vanDaalen2020} on the dominant role played by haloes around $\M=\hM{14}$, in line with \citet{vanLoonvanDaalen2024}.
 We have shown that the baryon fraction within $\radc$ is also a strong predictor of the retained mass fractions on larger scales as well (\S\ref{subsec:annulus_or_not}), allowing the resummation model to yield accurate predictions even when only $f_\mathrm{b,500c}(\M)$ is available.
 We have also shown that the model's assumption about the minor role of non-resolved-halo matter starts to break down at high redshift, but that this can be accounted for as well (\S\ref{subsec:resum_z}) -- though whether this too is model-independent remains to be seen.
 Finally, in Section~\ref{sec:discussion}, we have shown that halo relaxation following ejection likely shapes the $f_\mathrm{ret}-f_\mathrm{bc}$ relation (\S\ref{subsec:discussion_fret}), applied our model to observed baryon fractions within $\radc$ to show the suppression signals they predict (\S\ref{subsec:discussion_obs}), shown that the $f_\mathrm{ret}-f_\mathrm{bc}$ relation can also be used to accurately recover the DMO HMF from the observed halo mass function (\S\ref{subsec:discussion_hmf}), and discussed the strengths and limitations of the model (\S\ref{subsec:discussion_strlim}).